city41/smaghetti/decomp/tools/SMA4GhidraLoader/README.md

 # SMA4 Ghidra Loader

-This is a plugin for Ghidra that loads a US 1.1 SMA4 ROm into Ghidra with many SMA4 specific things defined.
+This is a plugin for Ghidra that loads a US 1.1 SMA4 ROM into Ghidra with many SMA4 specific things defined.

 ## Adding the SMA4 specific blocks